List of candidates in the 2023 Dutch general election

 Composition of the House of Representatives by parliamentary group:

 For the 22 November 2023 Dutch general election, 26 electoral lists were successfully submitted, totalling 1,126 candidates.

-The 150 seats were awarded to party lists, with candidates over the preference threshold awarded a seat first if available and the other seats awarded based on position on the list.
+The 150 seats of the House of Representatives were awarded to party lists, with candidates over the preference threshold awarded a seat first if available and the other seats awarded based on position on the list.
 The preference threshold for this election was 17,388 votes (25% of the electoral threshold).
 One candidate would have not been elected based on position on the list, but received enough preference votes: Daniëlle Hirsch (GroenLinks-PvdA).
 Replacements are also awarded based on position on the list.

-Nederlandse Omroep Stichting published an analysis of the top 20 candidates for the 18 lists that (sometimes) received seats in polling.
+The Nederlandse Omroep Stichting published an analysis of the top 20 candidates for the 18 lists that (sometimes) received seats in polling.
 (Note: The 18 parties were: BBB, BIJ1, BVNL, CDA, Christian Union, D66, Denk, Forum for Democracy, GroenLinks/PvdA, JA21, NSC, Party for the Animals, PVV, SGP, SP, Volt, VVD en 50PLUS) 61% of these candidates were male, 38% female and 1% non-binary.
 The province South Holland was overrepresented, while North Brabant and Gelderland were underrepresented.
 These candidates lived more often in urban areas.
 The average age of these candidates was 43 year.
 18% had a migrant background.